lsst-dm/prompt_processing/doc/playbook.rst

 The tester scripts send ``next_visit`` events for each detector via Kafka on the ``next-visit-topic`` topic.
 They then upload a batch of files representing the snaps of the visit to the ``rubin-pp-dev`` S3 bucket, simulating incoming raw images.

-``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC or LATISS) and the number of groups of images to send.
+``python/tester/upload.py``: Command line arguments are the instrument name (currently HSC, LATISS, and LSSTComCamSim) and the number of groups of images to send.

 Sample command line: